-- Berg, 2013), and ability to integrate over a large benthic surface (Berg et al., 2007).
+&lt;sup>2College of Earth, Ocean and Atmospheric Sciences, Oregon State University, Corvallis, Oregon, USA a large benthic surface (Berg et al., 2007).
 As a result, the technique is poised for widespread use in aquatic science, analogous to the development in atmospheric boundary layer research where the equivalent approach is now the preferred standard method for measuring land-air fluxes (Baldocchi, 2003).
-As part of the development of the technique in aquatic environments, a few chal- - 25 lenges must be addressed.
-Procedures for calculating fluxes from raw data must be refined further to minimize errors and uncertainties.
-The ones used today are largely adapted directly from atmospheric boundary layer research, where the eddy covariance technique has been used for more than six decades (Priestley and Swinbank,
+As part of the further development of the technique in aquatic environments, a few challenges must be addressed.
+One of them is that procedures for calculating fluxes from raw data must be refined to minimize errors and uncertainties that may be unique to aquatic applications.
+The procedures used today are largely adapted directly from atmospheric boundary layer research, where the eddy covariance technique has been used for more than 6 decades (Priestley and Swinbank, 1947; Swinbank, 1951).